What should be included in a website analytics report?

 The business owner should no longer need to use the web analytics tool directly.
 Instead, the dashboard provides all the information they typically require.
 Requests can be escalated to an expert user when necessary.
 This expert can then use the web analytics tool to answer advanced business questions.

 These excel dashboard templates are designed to provide this level of data for business owners.
-Up to 12 metrics can be included within each dashboard, and these metrics can be analyzed using the three basic techniques of data analysis:
+Up to 12 metrics can be included within each dashboard, and these metrics can be analysed using the three basic techniques of data analysis:

 - Context – each metric is referenced against a comparison period